maniospas/pyfop/README.md

 #		 shares: 4
 ```

-Aspects are shared with all methods conttibuting to the result:
+:heavy_check_mark: Aspects are shared with all methods conttibuting to the result:
 ```python
 @lazy
 @autoaspects